Two happy young women walk and laugh on their sunlit university campus.

 3. Student cards may offer perks, like no annual fee, or no foreign transaction fees.

 A student credit card is not just any card; it's your first step toward managing your own finances.
-Tailored for students just stepping into the realm of credit, these cards are designed to be both a learning tool and a financial resource.
+Because it’s for students just stepping into the realm of credit, these cards are made to be both a learning tool and a financial resource.
 With a student credit card, you begin the journey to financial independence by making purchases, paying bills, and understanding how credit works in real life.

 What is a student credit card?